Helsinki–Tallinn Tunnel

-The Helsinki-to-Tallinn Tunnel is a proposed undersea tunnel that would span the Gulf of Finland and connect the Finnish and Estonian capitals by train.
-The tunnel's length would depend upon the route taken: the shortest distance across would have a submarine length of 80 km, which would make it the longest undersea tunnel in the world (both the Channel Tunnel and Seikan Tunnel are longer, but they both have less undersea length).
-It has been estimated that the tunnel, if constructed, will cost €9–13 billion.
-It may open in the 2030s.
-The European Union has approved €3.1 million in funding for feasibility studies.
+The Helsinki–Tallinn Tunnel (also known as FinEst or Talsinki tunnel) is a proposed undersea tunnel that would span the Gulf of Finland and connect the Finnish and Estonian capitals by train.
+The tunnel's length would depend on the route taken: the shortest distance across would have a submarine length of 80 km, which would make it 40% longer than the current longest railway tunnel in the world, the 57 km (40 mi)-long Gotthard Base Tunnel in Switzerland.